MewsSystems/gitbook-connector-api/operations/enterprises.md

 ## Get all space blocks

-Returns all space blocks \(out of order blocks or house use blocks\) filtered by collision with specified interval or other filters.
+Returns all space blocks \(out of order blocks or house use blocks\).

 ### Request